Gambling Regulation News

 2

-Revenue-Based Penalty Structure
+Revenue-Based Penalty Calculations

-— Michel Groothuizen, Board Chairman of Ksa
+Michel Groothuizen, Chairman of Ksa

 Broader Enforcement Strategy

-The Ksa's approach extends beyond administrative penalties to include collaboration with payment service providers, hosting companies, banks, and major technology firms.
+The Ksa's approach extends beyond administrative fines to include collaboration with payment service providers, hosting companies, banks, and major technology firms.
 The authority also targets promotional activities, noting that Dutch influencers advertised Fortaprime's offerings and warning that influencers promoting illegal operators face potential sanctions.

 Legal Disclaimer